davekum1/training/README.md

 https://projectlombok.org/setup/eclipse

+  - Once you install Lombok, you will need to restart Eclipse

 ## Gradle
   - Gradle is dependency management tools.
 It requires Java to be installed, thus make sure you have JDK install first
   - Install Gradle from here